usc-isi-i2/wikidata-wikifier/wikifier/README.md

 ## get_identifier_nodes.py
 * Get the identifer_nodes.json file.
 There are about 70,000,000 key value pairs in the final output.
 * Output should be saved on REDIS to "wikify" input data.
+Need to contact Aditya to update redis.
 * how to use:
 * python get_identifier_nodes.py, then it will write a "identifier_nodes.json" file in your current folder.

 ## sparql.py
 * Generate all identifiers for all property, store them in a python dictionary, then save into a file.